-Currently, we maintain product liability insurance covering damages of up to \$10 million per occurrence for both the human clinical and commercial use of our product.
-We also maintain local insurance policies in Belgium, Germany, Australia and the U.K. with coverage ranging from &2.5 million to &10.0 million per occurrence as required by the applicable country.
+Currently, we maintain global product liability insurance covering damages of up to \$10 million per occurrence for both the human clinical and commercial use of our product.
+We also maintain local insurance policies as required.
 Our current insurance coverage might not be sufficient to cover future claims and is subject to deductibles.
 Moreover, in the future, we may not be able to obtain insurance in amount or scope sufficient to provide us with adequate coverage against potential liabilities.
 Any product liability claims brought against us, with or without merit, could increase our product liability insurance rates or prevent us from securing continuing coverage, could harm our reputation in the industry, impair our current or future preclinical studies or clinical trials, hinder acceptance of our products in the market and reduce product sales.
 Furthermore, we would need to pay any product liability losses in excess of our insurance coverage or within the deductibles provided under our insurance policies applicable to the claim out of cash reserves, which could materially and adversely affect our business, financial condition, operating results, cash flows and prospects.